cerico/brockholes/_posts/2015-05-05-and-cordova-file-system.md

 title: "$q and cordova file system - part one"
 description: "A gentle introduction to $q"
 category:
-summary: "This is my first post since joining my new company, and I'm going to talk about $q and deferred promises, and about cordova file transfers."
+summary: This is my first post since joining my new company, and I'm going to talk about $q and deferred promises, and about cordova file transfers.
 tags: [cordova,$q]
 ---